magpiemodel/magpiemodel.github.io/_events/c1_stories1_MAgPIE-stories.md

     abstract: "As foundation for future work, we are coupling MAgPIE and the MESSAGEix framework.
 Initially, we’re using a soft-link approach similar to the MESSAGEix-GLOBIOM land-use emulator matrix.
-In this approach, a set of land-use scenarios are integrated into the MESSAGE energy model via some of their core outputs relevant for the energy system, e.g., bioenergy production potential and associated AFOLU GHG emissions.
+In this approach, a set of land-use scenarios is integrated into the MESSAGE energy model via some of their core outputs relevant for the energy system, e.g., bioenergy production potential and associated AFOLU GHG emissions.
 Scenarios are defined based on 2100 target prices for bioenergy per GJ produced and GHG emissions per